Azure-Samples/virtual-network-integration-recipes/src/az-synapse/deploy/terraform/README.md

 ### Deployment of Operational Hub

-The **network-integration-operations** Azure DevOps pipeline (backed by [management-operations.yml](./../../../../.azuredevops/pipelines/management-operations.yml)) can be used to deploy the central "Operational Hub".
-It deploys a new resource group, **rg-scenario-operations**, containing an Azure Virtual Network, Azure Container Registry, a number of Linux Azure Container Instances, along with several other supporting resources.
+The Azure DevOps pipeline [management-operations](./../../../../.azuredevops/pipelines/management-operations.yml) can be used to deploy the central "Operational Hub".
+It deploys a new resource group, `rg-scenario-operations`, containing an Azure Virtual Network, Azure Container Registry, a number of Linux Azure Container Instances, along with several other supporting resources.
 The Azure Container Registry contains a repository with a single image, built via Dockerfile, that ensures the agents have the proper packages installed to run CD pipelines.
-The Linux container instances are built via this image and connected to an agent pool, **network-integration-pool**, in Azure DevOps, subsequently serving as the self-hosted agents for a recipe's CD pipeline.
+The Linux container instances are built via this image and connected to an agent pool `network-integration-pool` in Azure DevOps, subsequently serving as the self-hosted agents for a recipe's CD pipeline.

 Here is a snapshot of the main resources being deployed as part of "Operational Hub".